LondheShubham153/strands-temporal-agents/README.md

 ## What's This About?

-I built the same AI agent two different ways to show the trade-offs between simplicity and reliability:
+Two different ways to build the same AI agent to show the trade-offs between simplicity and reliability:

 - **Simple version** (`agent.py`) - Runs directly, great for development
 - **Temporal version** - Distributed with retries, monitoring, and fault tolerance